Manchester can be proud of its ten properties on the National Register of Historic Places. These designations don’t

 10. Case Brothers Historic District in Highland Park was listed in 2009, and includes the former Case Brothers paper mills off Glen Road, three Case family mansions, stone walls and carriage paths, the Case Mountain Recreation Area owned by the Town, and the Upper Case Pond and other parcels owned by the Manchester Land Conservation Trust.
 This is a popular wilderness area attracts many hikers, walkers, and bicyclists, who can enjoy many miles of trails.
 Although the mills no longer make paper, they have been reused for various small businesses.

-Bonus: Although the Hilliard Mills haven’t been added to the National Register, they have been on the Connecticut register since 1989.
+Webmaster's Notes: Although the Hilliard Mills haven’t been added to the National Register, they have been on the Connecticut register since 1989.
 At 642 Hilliard Street, the mills sit at the confluence of Bigelow Brook and the Hockanum River.
 Established in 1780, the woolen mills produced blankets for soldiers in the War of 1812.
 The mills kept weaving until the mid 1930s, and the buildings later housed Pratt & Whitney operations, Tober Baseball manufacturing, and Bezzini’s Old Colony Furniture.
 Today the mills are being renovated and already house offices and a catering firm, with more space being prepared for adaptive re-use.
 We salute the energetic young men who have worked long hours to clean up and renovate the site.
 Info on the Hilliard Mills website: Hilliard Mills.

 Susan Barlow serves on the Board of Directors of the Manchester Historical Society